kaviara-14/Deploy-Netflix-Clone-CI-CD-on-AWS-EKS/README.md

     * Add SonarQube credentials and DockerHub credentials.
     * Install and configure tools like Sonar Scanner and Dependency Check.

-  * Add the pipeline code and build now to see the output.
+  * Configure Jenkins CI/CD Pipeline code and click build now to see the output.

       ![Screenshot 2024-12-14 130505](https://github.com/user-attachments/assets/a24387a7-ab2f-4ca7-932b-85f81a95f1af)

 # Phase 4: Monitoring

 ### Install Prometheus and Grafana: